medic/cht-docs/content/en/apps/guides/forum-offline.md

 ## Overview

 In this post we look at setting up an instance of the CHT server that is initially online, but ultimately is deployed fully offline so it can be configured.
-We'll be using the information from the newly published [Offline CHT Server](https://docs.communityhealthtoolkit.org/apps/guides/offline/) guide in the CHT docs as well as the existing guide on [how to deploy a self hosted CHT server](https://github.com/medic/cht-infrastructure/tree/master/self-hosting).
+We'll be using the information from the newly published [Offline CHT Server](https://docs.communityhealthtoolkit.org/apps/guides/offline/) guide in the CHT docs as well as the existing guide on [how to deploy a self-hosted CHT server](https://github.com/medic/cht-infrastructure/tree/master/self-hosting).

 Our environment has the following setup:
   * A router with the IP `192.168.8.1`